gbogard/cats-mtl-talk/slides.md

   } yield user
 ```

 `EitherT` will short-circuit computation on the first encountered error, a pattern sometimes called *Railway-oriented programming* 🚂

 ---

+[.build-lists: true]

 ## Look how far we've come!

-We've met all our gaols :
+We've met all of our gaols :

 - ✅ Side effects visible
 - ✅ `IO`s and errors can be composed, railway style